How To Care for Messor Barbarus

 Given their fast growth rate, they need a lot of protein.

-Proteins are the building blocks of every animal body, and are essential for the development of the ants.
-The queen needs protein for the production of the eggs, which will grow into larvae and then into pupae.
+Proteins are the building blocks of every animal body and are essential for the development of the ants.
+The queen needs protein for the production of eggs, which will grow into larvae and then into pupae.

-During the life cycle of the ant from egg to adult worker, the brood needs a lot of protein to successfully complete the various stage changes.
-Once the body of the ant is fully formed, the need for protein fades out, and the need for sugar takes its place.
+During the life cycle of the ant from egg to adult worker, the brood needs a lot of protein to successfully complete their various stage changes.
+Once the body of the ant is fully formed, the need for protein decreases, and the need for sugar takes its place.

 That’s because Messor barbarus is a fully claustral species, which means that the queen won’t need to eat for at least a month, until she has her first workers.